strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/get-started/security.md

 --- | ---
 Conditional access |	Allow access to corporate resources and services only when the device is compliant.
 Data recovery  | Information stored in key folders on the device is backed up to OneDrive for Bbusiness.
 Microsoft Managed Desktop is not responsible for data that isn’t synchronized with OneDrive for Business.
-Windows Information Protection |	For companies that require high levels of information security, we recommend Windows Information Protection and Azure Information Protection.
-For more information, see [Windows Information Protection](https://docs.microsoft.com/windows/threat-protection/windows-information-protection/protect-enterprise-data-using-wip) and [Azure Information Protection.](https://www.microsoft.com/cloud-platform/azure-information-protection)
+Windows Information Protection |	For companies that require high levels of information security, we recommend [Windows Information Protection](https://docs.microsoft.com/windows/threat-protection/windows-information-protection/protect-enterprise-data-using-wip) and [Azure Information Protection.](https://www.microsoft.com/cloud-platform/azure-information-protection).